A selection of sample images, and a few of archaeological interest. Some of these

 Paris Bibliothèque Nationale.
 MS Lat.
 11575, folio 1r.
 DATE: 1164

 By the scribe Johannes Monoculus.
 Contains a commentary by Florus on the Epistles of St. Paul.
-Once was in the Coirbie monastery.
+Once was in the Corbie monastery.
 The script is what Brown would term as "proto-Gothic minuscule".
 Image shows beginning of the Epistle to the Romans.
 The big enlarged initial is a fine sample of a "historiated" initial.
 The name seen in the initial "Felix" was the artist, and the name "Richard" who probably commissioned the MS.

 Manuscript 629.
 Rome, Otto.
 Gr.
 298. DATE: circa A.D.
 1350